In the northern mid-Atlantic region

 Click here to download word document —> success_with_crapemyrtles

 Anyone who has travelled to the shore or ‘down south’ in mid-summer, has no doubt seen hundreds of these showy bloomers.
 Crapemyrtle has been making its way north for the past several decades!
-This is primarily due to the hybridizing efforts by the U.S. National Arboretum in Washington D.C., and by Crapemyrtle enthusiasts such as Dr. Carl Whitcomb of the University of Oklahoma.
+This is primarily due to the hybridizing efforts by the U.S. National Arboretum in Washington D.C., and by Crapemyrtle enthusiasts such as Dr. Carl Whitcomb of Oklahoma State University.

 BASIC CARE, IT’S REALLY NOT THAT COMPLICATED…:

 * RULE #1: (Most Important!)
 Plant in well-draining soil.
 A raised bed, berm or sloping area is ideal.
 Do NOT plant flush with the ground.
 If the location puddles or stays very damp after a rain, it will not survive the winter in this area.
 (Stem tissue will not harden off properly).
 Properly planted crapemyrtle will thrive!

 * RULE #2: Crapemyrtles love the heat, so put them in as sunny a spot as you have.
 They will easily take the extra heat that occurs near a south-facing wall or fence.
 If full sun isn’t available, ½ day sun will suffice. (reds need more heat/sun)

 * RULE #3: Fertilize in the spring, because they bloom on current year’s growth.
 Preferably ‘Plant-tone’ or ‘Flower-tone’ or a comparable product.
 Mature plants will most likely not need any additional fertilizer.